xenify-io/litepaper/README.md

 ## ◽️ Supply Distribution

-Xenify's total supply of XNF tokens is capped at 21.5 million, thoughtfully divided into three distinct parts: 10,500,000 XNF tokens reserved for direct burns of XEN and USDy, another 10,500,000 XNF tokens allocated for swap volume, and another 500,000 XNF tokens dedicated to the launch airdrop.
+Xenify's total supply of XNF tokens is capped at 21.5 million, and strategically divided into three core segments.
+The allocation comprises 10,500,000 XNF tokens designated for direct burns of XEN and USDy, an additional 10,500,000 XNF tokens reserved for swap volume, and a separate 500,000 XNF tokens earmarked for the launch airdrop.

-Breaking away from the DXN model, which undergoes a 0.2% decrease per cycle, Xenify's distribution model embraces the halving principle.
-As the graph below illustrates, after the 8th halving, Xenify's daily distribution rate stabilises, ensuring a minimum output of 156.25 XNF tokens per day.
+Drawing inspiration from Bitcoin, Xenify's distribution model adopts the halving principle.
+As demonstrated in the graph below, following the 8th halving, Xenify's daily distribution rate stabilises, ensuring a consistent output of 156.25 XNF tokens per day until the maximum supply is reached in month 2112.

-With Xenify's halving model applying equally to both direct burns and swap volume distributions, it guarantees an equitable division of the daily reward pool between users who actively participate in either burning tokens to acquire XNF or utilise Xenify for cross-chain swapping.
-This distinctive approach has been meticulously designed to ensure a fair supply distribution based on users' active contributions, showcasing Xenify's unwavering commitment to fostering an equitable and engaged community.
+With Xenify's halving model applying equally to both direct burns and swap volume distributions, it guarantees a fair distribution of the daily reward pool among active users.
+This can be in the form of burning tokens to acquire XNF or by utilising Xenify on supported chains to execute swaps.
+This distinctive strategy has been thoughtfully engineered to ensure an equitable supply distribution centred around users' active participation, underscoring Xenify's steadfast dedication to fostering an equitable and engaged community.

 <p align="center" dir="auto">
   <picture>